huggingface/hub-docs/docs/hub/webhooks-guide-auto-retrain.md

 # Webhook guide: Setup an automatic system to re-train a model when a dataset changes

-This guide will help walk you through the set up of an automatic training pipeline on the HuggingFace platform using HF Webhooks, Spaces and AutoTrain.
+This guide will help walk you through the set up of an automatic training pipeline on the HuggingFace platform using HF Datasets, Webhooks, Spaces and AutoTrain.

 We will build a Webhook that listens to changes on an image classification dataset and triggers a fine-tuning of [microsoft/resnet-50](https://huggingface.co/microsoft/resnet-50) using [AutoTrain](https://huggingface.co/autotrain).